 Easing the Long-existing Shortage of Civil Engineers

-Our recent graduate employment survey has indicated that the career opportunities of our graduates can be classified into the following groups:
+Our recent graduate employment survey has indicated that the career opportunities for our graduates can be classified into the following categories:

-- Further Study – overseas universities in USA, UK, Australia, Germany and Canada.
+- Further Study – overseas universities in the USA, the UK, Australia, Germany and Canada.

 Achievements of our Graduates

 Our Department has successfully educated and trained more than 1,500 graduates in the past 65 years.
-Some of our Civil Engineering alumni play important roles in various fields in Civil Engineering.
+Some of our Civil Engineering alumni play important roles in various fields of Civil Engineering.
 One of the most outstanding fields is in bridge engineering.
-Some examples of the major bridges that our graduates had been involved include:
+Here are some examples of the major bridges that our graduates had been involved: